 Temperature and salinity conditions in the Scotian Shelf, Bay of Fundy and Gulf of Maine regions are determined by many processes: heat transfer between the ocean and atmosphere, inflow from the Gulf of St. Lawrence supplemented by flow from the Newfoundland Shelf, exchange with offshore slope waters, local mixing, freshwater runoff, direct precipitation and melting of sea-ice.
 The Nova Scotia Current is the dominant inflow, originating in the Gulf of St. Lawrence and entering the region through Cabot Strait (see inset, Fig. 1).
 The Current, whose path is strongly affected by topography, has a general southwestward drift over the Scotian Shelf and continues into the Gulf of Maine where it contributes to the counter-clockwise mean circulation.
-The properties of shelf waters are modified by mixing with offshore waters from the continental slope.
-These offshore waters are generally of two types, Warm Slope Water, with temperatures in the range of 8-12°C and salinities from 34.7-35.5, and Labrador Slope Water, with temperatures from 4°C to 8°C and salinities from 34.3 to 35 (Gatien 1976).
-Shelf water properties have large seasonal cycles, east-west and inshore-offshore gradients, and vary with depth (Petrie et al., 1996).
+Mixing with offshore waters from the continental slope modifies the properties of shelf waters.
+These offshore waters are generally of two types, Warm Slope Water, with temperatures in the range of 8-12°C and salinities from 34.7-35.5, and Labrador Slope Water, with temperatures from 4°C to 8°C and